 Pin 7 can be used for connecting multiple converters to a master clock.
-This master clock can be either an externally usersupplied clock or a converter that has been modified and designated as a master unit.
-Capacitive coupling of the clock signal will ensure that if the master clock stops working the individual units will continue to operate at their own internal clock frequency, thereby eliminating a potential single point failure.
+This master clock can be either an externally user-supplied clock or it can be a converter that has been modified and designated as a master unit.
+Consult factory for availability of these devices.
+Capacitive coupling of the clock signal will insure that if the master clock stops working the individual units will continue to operate at their own internal clock frequency, thereby eliminating a potential single point failure.
 Capacitive coupling will also permit a wider duty cycle to be used.
 Consult factory for more information.
 The SYNC pin has an internal pull-down so it is not necessary to sink any current when driving the pin low.
-Reference Figure 38 for a fault tolerant, secondary side powered SYNC drive circuit.